AncientRoman/SublimeOpenFileOverSSH/README.md

-# SublimeOpenFileOverSSH v1.1
+# SublimeOpenFileOverSSH v1.2b1
 A Sublime Text 3 Plugin that allows a file to be opened on a Remote Machine over ssh and seamlessly edited and saved back to the remote machine

 ## Installation
-Clone or dowload this repo into the Sublime Packages folder.<br>
+Clone or download this repo into the Sublime Packages folder.<br>
 This plugin should work on MacOS, Linux, and Windows.

 ## Usage